khcrysalis/Feather/CONTRIBUTING.md

 When contributing to Zsign, head over to [khcrysalis/Zsign-Package](https://github.com/khcrysalis/Zsign-Package/tree/package) and make your contributions.

 Any contributions to here will be immediately updated to here, to keep things consistent.

+## Contributing to the wiki
+- If you want to add a page or suggest edits, make an issue with your proposed changes.